foobara/foobara/README.md

 # Foobara

-Foobara is a command-based software framework with an emphasis on reflection features to assist with metaprogramming to facilitate integration with other systems or subsystems.
-The goal of these two emphasized features is to help manage domain complexity in projects with higher domain complexity, however, Foobara is also expected to be pleasant for use in projects with simpler domains as well.
+Foobara is a command-based software framework with an emphasis on reflection features to facilitate integration with other systems or subsystems.
+The focus of the framework is to provide these features to help with managing domain complexity in projects with higher domain complexity.
+However, Foobara is also expected to be pleasant for use in projects with simpler domains as well.

 ## Installation